Wells Fargo & Company

 A proposed $320 million settlement (the “Settlement”) has been reached in this Derivative Action.
 On February 28, 2019, Lead Plaintiffs filed a motion for preliminary approval of the Settlement as well as various supporting documents, including the Settlement agreement between the parties.
 The benefits to Wells Fargo of the proposed Settlement include (i) monetary consideration of $240 million paid to Wells Fargo from its insurers; (ii) agreement and acknowledgement that facts alleged in the Derivative Action were a significant factor in causing certain corporate governance changes undertaken by Wells Fargo during the pendency of the Derivative Action, which include improvement to Wells Fargo’s internal controls, internal reporting, and expanded and enhanced oversight of risk management by the Board of Directors (the “Corporate Governance Reforms”); and (iii) agreement and acknowledgement that facts alleged in the Derivative Action were a significant factor in causing certain remedial steps with respect to compensation reductions and forfeitures undertaken by Wells Fargo during the pendency of the Derivative Action (the “Clawbacks”).
 As part of the Settlement, the parties agreed that the Corporate Governance Reforms and the Clawbacks have a value to Wells Fargo of $80 million, for a total Settlement value to Wells Fargo of $320 million.

 The proposed Settlement was preliminarily approved on May 14, 2019.
-The proposed Settlement is subject to final Court approval, and a final fairness hearing will be held on August 1, 2019, at 2 p.m., before the Honorable Jon S. Tigar, United States District Judge, at the United States District Court for the Northern District of California, 450 Golden Gate Avenue, San Francisco, California 94102.
-For more information on the Wells Fargo Derivative Settlement, please visit:https://wellsfargoderivativesettlement.com/
+A final fairness hearing was held on August 1, 2019, before the Honorable Jon S. Tigar.
+The Settlement is currently awaiting the Court’s approval.
+For more information on the Wells Fargo Derivative Settlement, please visit: https://wellsfargoderivativesettlement.com/.